elmaestro08/Naive-Bayes-Classifier/README.md

 python nblearn.py /path/to/text/file /path/to/label/file

-The arguments are the two training files; the program will learn a naive Bayes model, and write the model parameters to a file called nbmodel.txt.
+The arguments are the two training files; the program learns a naive Bayes model, and writes the model parameters to a file called nbmodel.txt.

 The classification program will be invoked in the following way: